 (b) Data Processor ensures that it has in place a sub-processing agreement between Data Processor and the Sub-processor, that is no less protective with respect to Data Controller’s interest and protection of Personal Data than this DPA.
 Upon Data Controller’s request, Data Processor shall provide Data Controller with an updated list of Sub-processors.

 Where the Sub-processor fails to fulfil its personal data protection obligations with respect to the Personal Data, Data Processor shall remain fully liable to Data Controller for the performance of that Sub-processor’s obligations.

-The Data Processor warrants that where Personal Data is transferred outside of the EEA, it will be processed in accordance with the provisions of the Standard Contractual Clauses or Binding Corporate Rules, unless the processing takes place: (i) in a third country or territory recognised by the EU Commission to have an adequate level of protection; or (ii) by an organisation located in a country which has other legally recognised appropriate safeguards in place, such as the EU-US Privacy Shield.
+The Data Processor warrants that where Personal Data is transferred outside of the EEA, it will be processed in accordance with the provisions of the Standard Contractual Clauses or Binding Corporate Rules, unless the processing takes place: (i) in a third country or territory recognised by the EU Commission to have an adequate level of protection; or (ii) by an organisation located in a country which has other legally recognised appropriate safeguards in place, such as the EU/Swiss-US Data Privacy Framework.

 Data Processor will be responsible for using qualified personnel with data protection training to provide the Services and ensure that Data Processor’s access to the Personal Data is limited only to those personnel who require such access to perform the Services.
 Data Processor shall obligate its personnel to Process the relevant Personal Data only in accordance with this DPA.

 Data Processor will further ensure that its personnel authorised to Process the Personal Data on its behalf: (i) will do so only on a need-to-know basis; and (ii) have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality, and that they will keep confidential and will not make available any Personal Data to any third party, other than as permitted herein.